Handley-Page Halifax LL145, Skibbereen, Cork

 show them hospitality before being processed by the authorities

-they were taken to the nearby West Cork hotel and Alan's
+they were taken to the nearby West Cork Hotel and Alan's

 description above relates the story thereafter.
 The local